Some citizens are facing hurdles to get REAL ID

 “My mother managed by literally fleeing in the night from place to place to stay out of the concentration camp,” she said.
 “She saved her brother who wanted to give up because they were starving, but she refused” vowing to see the end of Hitler.
 “I remember my father’s stories of nearly getting killed in a concentration camp.”

 Arriving in Boston by boat on Nov.
-19, 1948, she received her seven-digit “green card," identifying her as a "perm. res." entitled to live and work in the U.S. indefinitely.
+19, 1948, she received her seven-digit “green card," identifying her as a "perm. res." entitled to live and work in the United States indefinitely.

 Her first day in school would hamper her efforts today.